-As a parent, you play an essential role in your child’s success.
-There are intentional ways to grow a healthy parent-child relationship, and helping your child grow their collaboration, turn-taking, and healthy friendship skills is a perfect opportunity.
+As a parent or someone in a parenting role, you play an essential role in your child’s success.
+There are intentional ways to grow a healthy parent-child relationship, and helping your 6-year-old child grow their collaboration, turn-taking, and healthy friendship skills is a perfect opportunity.

 Children ages 5-10 are in the process of learning about themselves, their strengths and limitations, why they feel the way they do, and how they relate to others.
 This is also known as their self-awareness.1 They come to better understand themselves through their interactions with you, their teachers, and their peers.
 Learning to share “stuff” in social play allows your child to naturally practice cooperation, negotiation, inclusion, communication, flexibility, conflict management, and diversity appreciation.
 Children utilize toys, art supplies, games, household objects, and more to exercise their social, emotional, and cognitive skills.

 Yet, there are challenges.
 Sensitivity over ownership and sharing is normal in your child’s development.
-Turn-taking and sharing can be a challenge.
-When your five-year-old rips a ball away from a neighborhood friend yelling “Mine!” it can cause upset in their relationships.
-Learning how to connect with and care about others and their property is essential to our children’s development.
-Learning how we can support their growing friendships and their taking responsibility for the care of their possessions can help you feel more competent in your role as a parent.
+Turn taking and sharing can be a challenge.
+When your five-year-old rips a ball away from a neighborhood friend yelling “Mine!” it can cause upset in their relationship.
+Learning how to connect with and care about others and their property is essential to your child’s development.
+Learning how you can support their growing friendships and their taking responsibility for the care of their possessions can help you feel more competent in your role as a parent.
 The steps below include specific, practical strategies to prepare you to help your child through the ups and downs of growing healthy friendships, learning to collaborate, taking turns, and sharing.

-Whether it’s your five-year-old melting down because their friend won’t share their Lego set, your seven-year-old coveting the family iPad while their sibling waits not so patiently, or your ten-year-old obsessing over the presents they want for their birthday, our children’s relationships with “stuff” can become a daily challenge if we don’t create plans and strategies for dealing with them along with getting input from our children.
+Whether it’s your five-year-old breaking down because their friend won’t share their Lego set or your ten-year-old obsessing over the presents they want for their birthday, your child’s relationship with “stuff” can become a daily challenge.
+Your child’s emerging ability to engage with their peers and become part of a social community is essential to their development.

-- builds skills in social awareness, perspective-taking, collaboration, empathy, and compassion;
+- builds skills in self-awareness, self-management, social awareness, relationships, and responsible decision making.

 Step 1.
 Get Your Child Thinking by Getting Their Input

-- has the opportunity to become more aware of how they are thinking and feeling and understand when the cause of their upset is sharing or possession related;
+- has the opportunity to become more aware of how they are thinking and feeling and understand when the cause of their upset is sharing related;

 - can begin to formulate what it means to care for and keep property; and